cortesi/canopy/README.md

 <img width=300 style="padding: 20px;" src=".assets/focus.png">

-Only one node can have **focus** at a time.
-When a node has focus, its ancestors up to the root of the tree are on the **focus path**.
+Eactly one node has **focus** at any one time.
+If a node has focus, its ancestors up to the root of the tree are on the **focus path**.
+A corollary of this is that the root node is always on the focus path.
 Nodes advertise whether they can accept focus by implementing the **can_focus** method of the **Node** trait - any node can accept focus, even if it's not a leaf.